donaldafeith/OpenAI--ChatGPT--Wordpress-Bot-FREE/README.md

 This is a free plugin.
 There is no paid version or pro version of this plugin!!
-Also it does cost to use OpenAI (ChatGPT)'s API!
-I am not charging you!
-OpenAI is.
-(There was some confusion before so I want to say this before anyone claims I'm charging them money for this plugin.)

 # OpenAI Chat WordPress Plugin

 ## Description